Trustworthy AI Must Account for Interactions: Trustworthy AI Aspects

 \emph{Differential privacy} (DP) \citep{dwork2006} is the primary framework for quantifying how much private information could be exposed by an ML model.
 Formally, let $M$ be a probabilistic function acting on datasets $\mathcal{D}$.
 We say that $M$ is $(\epsilon, \delta)$-\emph{differentially private} if for all subsets of possible outputs $S\subseteq \text{Range}(M)$, and for all pairs of datasets $\mathcal{D}$ and $\mathcal{D}'$ that differ by the addition or removal of one element,

 This inequality guarantees that the function $M$ cannot strongly depend on any one datapoint, and hence the amount of information that can be extracted about any datapoint is bounded.
 Strong DP guarantees (i.e. $\epsilon$ and $\delta$ both close to 0) have been empirically shown to be effective defenses against MIAs and other privacy attacks \cite{rahman2018membership, ye2022privacy}.
-Importantly, no amount of post-processing on the outputs on $M$ can weaken its guarantee.
+Importantly, no amount of post-processing on the outputs of $M$ can weaken its guarantee.

 DP is typically achieved in ML through DPSGD \citep{Abadi_2016}, a stochastic gradient descent method that satisfies \cref{eq:dp}.
 It first computes per-sample gradients and clips them, then aggregates them before adding noise.
-For samples $x_i, y_i$ in a batch $B$, and per-sample gradients $g_i =\nabla_{\theta}\mathcal{L}(\theta_t; x_i, y_i)$, the DPSGD gradient update is

-where $\lambda$ is the learning rate, $C$ is the clipping bound, $\sigma$ is the noise level, and $\xi \sim \mathcal{N}(0, \textbf{I})$ is Gaussian noise.
+For samples $x_i, y_i$ in a batch $B$, and per-sample gradients $g_i =\nabla_{\theta}\mathcal{L}(\theta_t; x_i, y_i)$, the DPSGD gradient update is where $\lambda$ is the learning rate, $C$ is the clipping bound, $\sigma$ is the noise level, and $\xi \sim \mathcal{N}(0, \textbf{I})$ is Gaussian noise.
 As training with DPSGD progresses, more \emph{privacy budget} is consumed ($\epsilon$ and $\delta$ increase), which is usually accounted numerically \cite{mironov2019renyi, yousefpour2021opacus}.